nothingmn/NeonTetra/readme.md

     * Extesibility via Actor model (versioning of each)    (done)
   * Hosting in docker by default, kubernetes, raspberrypi, linux, windows, macos, or bare metal...
   * 100% self contained (execution).  no other runtime dependancies   (mysql)
-    * So this possibly means self-hosting the Web Server, MQTT, etc.
+    * So this possibly means self-hosting the Web Server, MQTT, etc.    (mqtt done)
-  * Possible heavy reliance on MQTT
+  * Possible heavy reliance on MQTT    (done)
   * Dependency Injection    (done)
   * Should never have any limitations on scale    (done)
   * 100% UI managed.
 Editing Yaml/Json config sucks bad